 The most important factor in restoring a damaged skin barrier is scaling back harsh treatments and treating your skin gently while it heals.
 Now is not the time for scrubs and chemical exfoliants!

-Try skin streaming and go back to basics and use a gentle fragrance-free cleanser, moisturizer, and sunscreen.
-Pay attention to how your skin feels after using each product, as there are some ingredients that should be gentle to the skin barrier, such as niacinamide or hyaluronic acid, that can be irritating to sensitive skin types.
+Try skin streaming and go back to basics, and use a gentle fragrance-free cleanser, moisturizer, and sunscreen.
+Pay attention to how your skin feels after using each product, as some ingredients that should be gentle to the skin barrier, such as niacinamide or hyaluronic acid, can be irritating to sensitive skin types.

 Pimple Patches